kalkatos/cardgame-framework/README.md

-# cardgame-framework
+# Cardgame Framework

-A framework to create simple card games with a custom scripting language inside Unity.
+A framework for Unity that implements a rules engine to ease up the development of card and board games with setup from minimal C# code, or via the editor with the help of a custom scripting language.